jfecher/ante-website/content/docs/language.md

 similar to using a lifetime variable in Rust: `Context<'a>`.

 If a type captures multiple references, the lifetime used by `Context` is the shortest of all the captured lifetimes.
+Note that this means a type with multiple lifetime variables in Rust like `Context<'a, 'b>` is not expressible in Ante with plain references.
+If such a type is needed, runtime-checked references or pointer types need to be used.

 `ref` is also often seen when using closures which capture references: